Alexunderpressure/Exploration-of-OECD-Cancer-data---using-SQL/README.md

 Additionally, the process of cleaning and transforming data can serve as a foundation for more advanced analytical techniques, such as machine learning and predictive modeling, which can be applied to a wide range of real-world scenarios.

+All queries used to clean and improve data quality.
+1. Joining tables from other databases
+2. Initial data analysis
+3. Track how many values are empty
+4. Adding new records
+5. Deleting invalid records
+6. Filling the blanks with the mean
+7. Final correction of data format and visualization
+8. Summary

 DATA SOURCES:

 Alcohol consumption - annual sales of pure alcohol in litres per person aged 15 years and older.